usergreen/MX-Respin-iso/mate-extras/snapshot-20220705/README.txt

 2022-06-04 23:35 JST
-updated: 2022-07-05 23:44 JST
+updated: 2022-07-08 10:00 JST

-Please read this README.txt file first, before using this snapshot for x64 architecture.
+Read this README.txt file first, before using this snapshot for x64 architecture.
-The ISO image can be used as LiveUSB/DVD or for HDD installation.
+The ISO image can be used as Live USB/DVD or for HDD installation.
+Firefox browser and Synaptic Package Manager are shipped too, for convenience.

 User: demo
 Demo password: demo
 Root password: root

-When you are going to install the .iso onto the HDD, please unhold apt-mark as follows.
+When you are going to install the .iso onto the HDD, unhold apt-mark as follows.
 Apt-mark was used to reduce the downloading size up to almost 500 MB of ISO image.

  # apt-mark unhold linux-headers-amd64 linux-image-amd64
  # apt update